This Bedtime Routine Uses Yoga for Sleep So You Can Have a More Restful Night

 Targets: glutes and hamstrings

-- Rest with your arms out to sides, palms up.
+C. Rest with your arms out to sides, palms up.
 Hold for 15 seconds.
-(BTW this yoga pose is great for stretching before bed, but also for glowing skin and reducing PMS symptoms like cramps.)
+(Yoga for sleep is great, but have you tried yoga for glowing skin?)

 Targets: hips and legs